jacobkelley/jacobkelley.github.io/RedVSBlue.md

       <h1>Red Vs. Blue<a href="https://github.com/exaybachay-ak/RedVsBlue"> (Github link)</a></h1>
         <br /><br />
         Red Vs. Blue is a program that seeks to combine all of my Red Team and Blue Team programs into a single platform, ala POSHSec.<br /><br />
-        At the very least, RedVs.Blue seeks to make pre-canned scripts that can configure WIndows X (7, 8, 10) desktop systems with a minimum level of logging that will enable incident responders to determine what actually happened during a suspected incident.<br /><br />
+        At the very least, Red Vs. Blue seeks to make pre-canned scripts that can configure WIndows X (7, 8, 10) desktop systems with a <u>minimum</u> level of logging that will enable incident responders to determine what actually happened during a suspected incident.<br /><br />
         Red Vs. Blue is a long-term project to integrate various Red Team and Blue Team applications onto a single, easy-to-use platform.
 In some ways, Red Vs. Blue is an exercise in using PowerShell to understand .NET form functionality.<br /><br />

       <img src="/assets/RedVsBlue.png" />